Ekiden: United Kingdom

 The inaugural FT Nikkei UK Ekiden for British university teams in partnership with corporate sponsor teams from both the UK and Japan took place on 24 June 2024.
 The inaugural race coincided with a high-profile visit to the UK by Japanese Emperor Naruhito and Empress Masako.
-The 2024 UK Ekiden course was a 76 mile/123km route from Oxford to Windsor mainly utilizing sections of the Thames Path.
+The 2024 UK Ekiden course was a 76 mile/123 km route from Oxford to Windsor mainly utilizing sections of the Thames Path.
 The race consisted of 10 runners per team and for the three university teams participating, an equal number of women and men athletes.
 The inaugural race was won by the University of Oxford.
 In the second edition of the event held on 20 June 2025, 15 British university teams participated alongside corporate sponsor teams and one guest team from Ritsumeikan University, Japan.
-The course for the second edition of the event was a 72 mile/115km circuit along the Thames Path from Windsor to Reading, returning to a finish at Windsor.
+The course for the second edition of the event was a 72 mile/115 km circuit along the Thames Path from Windsor to Reading, returning to a finish at Windsor.
 The second edition of the event was won by the Ritsumeikan University team.